ritesh-debnath-12/NekoScraper/README.md

 ---

+## 🤷 What does it do?

+Glad you asked!
+Just give it some information, annnd it will scrape report cards(in pdf).
+It also stores some data(name, registration number, SGPA, YGPA) and stores them in a csv file.
+It also records which students did not give the exam(hence no report card).

+Why?
+Look at FAQ.

+---

 ## 🔁 Flowchart
 *Here is a flowchart as to how everything plays out...*
 ![Flowchart_goes_here](docs/images/NekoScraper.png "Easter Egg!
 Here is a cookie for you 🍪")